trustedanalytics/atk/doc/source/ds_dflw.rst

 .. note::

-    Although the |PACKAGE| utilizes the NumPy package, NumPy values of positive infinity (np.inf), negative infinity (-np.inf) or nan (np.nan) are treated as None.
+    Although |PACKAGE| utilizes the NumPy package, NumPy values of positive infinity (np.inf), negative infinity (-np.inf) or nan (np.nan) are treated as None.
     Results of any user-defined functions which deal with such values are